cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ## Linked variables

 > [!NOTE]
 > Blocks linked to Mindustry processors are called _linked blocks_.
 Mindcode variables representing linked blocks are called _linked variables_.
-In relaxed syntax mode, these terms can be used interchangeably, as using a linked block name in the source code creates a linked variable implicitly.
+In relaxed syntax mode, these terms can be used interchangeably, as using a linked block name in the source code creates a linked variable with the same name.
 In strict syntax, the distinction between linked blocks and linked variables is important: linked variables are created for specific linked blocks through an explicit declaration.

 Linked variables represent blocks directly linked to the processor.
 A guard code may be created for linked variables.
 Linked variables are declared using this syntax: